NCLT agrees to hear plea alleging mismanagement in Omaxe | Law-Order

-The National Company Law Tribunal (NCLT) has agreed to hear a petition filed against Omaxe Ltd alleging oppression and mismanagement in the affairs of the Delhi-based real estate firm.
+The National Company Law Tribunal (NCLT) has agreed to hear a petition filed against Omaxe Ltd alleging oppression of minority shareholders and mismanagement in the affairs of the Delhi-based real estate firm.

-Terming the matter as ''exceptional'' and having ''compelling circumstances'' against the realty firm, a two-member Chandigarh-based NCLT bench has granted the waiver in the filing criteria under Section 244 of the Companies Act, over the plea filed by the Omaxe former joint managing director Sunil Goel and his wife.
+Terming the matter as ''exceptional'' and having ''compelling circumstances'' against the realty firm, a two-member Chandigarh-based NCLT bench has granted waiver in the filing criteria under Section 244 of the Companies Act, over the plea filed by Omaxe's former joint managing director Sunil Goel and his wife.
+A spokesperson of Omaxe Ltd said in a statement, ''We would like to clarify that the Tribunal has only granted waiver to hear the applicant.
+The order clearly states that the waiver 'shall not have any bearing while deciding the main application or any other connected cases.'''
+The facts of the case have not been admitted or accepted, the spokesperson added.

-The tribunal observed that the applicants including Sunil Goel are the shareholders, promoters and were directors of Omaxe Ltd and also have considerable shareholding and interest in its holding company Guild Builders.
-Moreover, none of the members of Omaxe is eligible to file an application under Section 241 of the Companies Act, 2013 against the company over the allegations of oppression against minority shareholders.
+The NCLT observed that the applicants including Sunil Goel are the shareholders, promoters and were directors of Omaxe Ltd and also have considerable shareholding and interest in its holding company Guild Builders.
+Moreover, none of the members of Omaxe is eligible to file an application under Section 241 of the Companies Act, 2013 against the company over allegations of oppression of minority shareholders.

-While granting the waiver, NCLT observed that individually, the petitioners are having less than 10 per cent of the shareholding in Omaxe and even all the minority promoters, shareholders join together, they will not be able to cross the barrier of the threshold as provided under Section 244 of the Companies Act, 2013.
+While granting the waiver, NCLT observed that individually, the petitioners have less than 10 per cent of the shareholding in Omaxe and even all the minority promoters and shareholders together will not be able to cross the threshold as provided under Section 244 of the Companies Act, 2013.

-''Therefore, we are of the considered view that the present case is one of the exceptional and compelling circumstances which entitle the applicants for granting of a waiver,'' said NCLT in its order passed on January 12.
+''Therefore, we are of the considered view that the present case is one of the exceptional and compelling circumstances which entitle the applicants for granting of a waiver,'' the NCLT said in its order passed on January 12.

 Section 244 of the Companies Act mandates that a petitioner should hold at least one-tenth of the issued share capital of a company or represent 10 per cent of the total number of members to file cases alleging mismanagement and oppression of minority shareholders.